celiovasconcelos/hexagonal-maven-microservice/README.md

 Short answer: **To stop transitive dependency from the `api module` to the `domain`.**

-I saw many projects with separated application services interfaces in the **same module**.
+I saw many projects with application services interfaces and their implementations in the **same module**.
 There is no sense in doing that.
 In this situation, `application services` should have no interfaces, **only concrete classes**.

 Unfortunately, after merging, the transitive dependency came back.
 Now my `domain objects` **can leak** to the `api module` (**outside** the hexagon).